Requires a TrueView One Lite Annual Processing, LP360 Drone or LP360 Land Basic or higher license.

-Importing a Cycle is the first step, post flight, of a sensor workflow.
-A Cycle can be imported into LP360 to form a new Project or, if a Project already exists, to add a Cycle to that project.
+Import Cycle is the first step, post flight, to begin processing using any sensor workflow, including TrueView, microdrones, DJI, Wingtra, etc. collected with drone, mobile, and handheld systems.
+A Cycle can be imported into LP360 to create a new Project or, if a Project already exists, to add a Cycle to an existing project.

 All TrueView sensors write their various data streams to a standard file folder structure called a “Cycle.”
 The original meaning of cycle was an on/off cycle of the sensor.
 It is possible to have multiple collections (flights, in the case of a drone) in a single Cycle so it is not necessarily correct to think of cycle as being synonymous with a flight.

-The source data from a TrueView flight will consist of a folder with at least one cycle folder named Cycle_dddddd_tttttt showing the date and time of the data collection.
-Each cycle folder will contain one or more flight sub-folders with the same naming convention Flight_dddddd_tttttt to segregate the source data if there were multiple take-offs and landings during the cycle.
-Each cycle folder will also contain a System sub-folder with the associated configuration files and logs for that cycle.
+The source data from a TrueView flight will consist of a folder with at least one Cycle folder named Cycle_YYMMDD_hhmmss showing the date and time of the data collection.
+Each cycle folder will contain one or more flight subfolders with a similar naming convention Flight_YYMMDD_hhmmss to segregate the source data if there were multiple takeoffs and landings during the cycle.
+Each Cycle folder will also contain a System subfolder with the associated configuration files and logs for that cycle.

 -